ashayden/reasoningbot04/README.md

 ## Security Note

-Make sure to keep your API key secure and never commit it directly to the repository.
+The API key is stored in the `.env` file, which is excluded from git via `.gitignore`.
+Never commit your actual API key to the repository.